Vtekickedinyo/sway.config/README.md

     bindsym $mod+Shift+a exec grimshot save area $screenshot_out
 ```
 ### ⭐End of optional section.

-▫️The image format can be swapped with jpg, png or webp (possibly more, jpeg-xl jxl works.)

 ◽Give Sway a config reload with ctr-shift-c & screenshot keybinds should now function. 🖼️